langchain-ai/langchain/.github/CONTRIBUTING.md

 ### Working with Optional Dependencies

-Langchain uses optional dependencies heavily to keep the package light.
+Langchain relies heavily on optional dependencies to keep the Langchain package lightweight.

 If you're adding a new dependency to Langchain, assume that it will be an optional dependency, and that most users won't have it installed.

-Users that do not have the dependency installed should be able to **import** your code without any side-effects (no warnings, no errors, no exceptions).
+Users that do not have the dependency installed should be able to **import** your code without any side effects (no warnings, no errors, no exceptions).

-To introduce the dependency to the toml file, please do the following:
+To introduce the dependency to the pyproject.toml file correctly, please do the following:

 1. Add the dependency to the main group as an optional dependency
   ```bash
   poetry add --optional [package_name]
   ```
-2. Add the dependency to the `extended_testing` extra (inside the pyproject.toml file)
+2. Open pyproject.toml and add the dependency to the `extended_testing` extra
 3. Relock the poetry file to update the extra.
   ```bash
   poetry lock --no-update
   ```
+4. Add a unit test that the very least attempts to import the new code.
+Ideally the unit test makes use of lightweight fixtures to test the logic of the code.
-4. Use the `@pytest.mark.requires(package_name)` decorator for any tests that require the dependency.
+5. Please use the `@pytest.mark.requires(package_name)` decorator for any tests that require the dependency.

 ### Testing